TanHJ8/fyp-HJ/README.md

 Author: Tan Hung Jiun

-Proposed title: _Development of a GPU-accelerated C++ solver for acoustic scattering_
+Proposed title: _Numerical Simulation of the Pennes Bioheat Equation using FEniCSx_